talum/one-page-v3/src/blog/2019-04-16-ecto-changesets.md

 _or, be the changeset you want to see in the world_

-This post explains how `Ecto.Changeset` can help you make safer changes to your data by providing different types of validations per update scenario.
+This post explains how `Ecto.Changeset` can help you make safer changes to your data by providing a foundation for thinking more strategically about multiple update policies.

 ## A troublesome update scenario